 Minor Arterials also have major rail crossings.
 Walnut Street is the only grade-separated crossing for a Yakima Minor Arterial.
 At-grade crossings are present at ‘I’ Street, Mead Avenue, and Washington Avenue.
 Changes to these routes or parallel routes are anticipated to reduce vehicle-rail conflicts in the future.

-5.4.1.2 Pedestrian System
+Pedestrian System Plan

 Sidewalks, walkways, and multiuse trails are integral to the City’s overall transportation system.
 The City generally desires to have sidewalks or comparable pedestrian facilities on both sides of streets, unless special circumstances make it physically or cost prohibitive.
 In addition, safe crossings are desired at regular intervals along a corridor to discourage unsafe pedestrian and cyclist crossings of arterial roadways.